skoolkid/skoolkit/_sources/diy.rst.txt

 It also goes without saying that figuring out what a piece of code or data might be used for is easier if you’ve played the game to death already.

+As for where to write annotations, you now have a choice.
+You can add them either to the control file or to the skool file.
+The recommended approach, unless you are already familiar with the syntax of skool files, is to add annotations to the control file.
+The benefits of continuing to work on the control file are:

+* its syntax is much simpler than that of the skool file
+* you are never in danger of breaking the skool file, and potentially causing :ref:`skool2asm.py` and :ref:`skool2html.py` to fail
+* if you ever need to modify how an address range is disassembled, it is usually as simple as replacing one letter (e.g. ``c`` for code) with another (e.g. ``t`` for text)

+If you would rather edit the skool file, however, then it is highly recommended to do so only for the purpose of adding, removing or updating annotations.
+Don't be tempted to manually convert code to data, or vice versa.
+Unless extreme care is taken, doing so could easily result in a broken skool file that is very difficult to fix.

-Annotating the code and data in a skool file is done by adding comments just as you would in a regular ASM file.
+Annotating the code and data in a skool file is done by adding comments just as you would in a regular assembly language source file.
 For example, you might add a comment to the instruction at 26429 in `hungry_horace.skool` thus:

 .. parsed-literal::
    :class: nonexistent